spcourse/acquisition/06 homepage/index.md

 - write HTML tags to structure a page
 - use CSS and SCSS to style a page
-- use git to manage to project's files
-- use GitHub to host your website

 ## Getting Started